vsrinivas/fuchsia/the-book/wireless_networking.md

 The Fuchsia Wireless Network Service will communicate with each hardware device using a channel to the driver, obtained via ioctl.
-(Eventually this will be replaced by FIDL2.)
+(Eventually this will be replaced by FIDL.)
 Messages exchanged over this channel will encode the request/response for each action, generally following the IEEE 802.11 MLME SAP definitions.